Ultimate WordPress SEO Guide (15+ Proven Tips)

-Whenever you are writing a blog, make sure you are providing more information than your competitors so that your audience can get more values from you.
+Whenever you are writing a blog, make sure you are providing more information than your competitors so that your audience can get more value from you.

 3: Improve Page Speed for Better Ranking

-Page speed and user experience play an essential role while Google ranks pages.
-Since January 2018, Google has been using page speed as a metric to rank websites on mobile search.
+Page speed and user experience play an essential role when Google ranks pages.
+Since January 2018, Google has been using page speed as a metric to rank websites on mobile searches.

 The “Google Speed Update,” will affect pages that deliver the slowest experience to users.
 It applies to all pages, regardless of the technology used to build the page.